psunlpgroup/PyrEvalv2/README.md

 - WMIN parameters:
     - *edgethreshold*: Changes the edge threshold when constructing the hypergraph using cosine similarities.
     - *topkscus*: The number of scu candidates for each segment in the hypergraph.
 Range: 2-8 tested.
-    - *sortingmetric*: The metric used for selecting the top k SCUs.
+    - *sortingmetric*: The metric used for selecting the top k CUs to include in an internal node of the WMIN hypergraph.
 Acceptable values: product, cosine, stddev, wtdsum, normsum.
-    - *weightingmetric*: The metric used to assign weight to each match in the candidate SCU list.
+    - *weightingmetric*: The metric used to assign weight to the hypergraph node.
 Acceptable values: product, cosine, stddev, wtdsum, normsum.
-    - *weightingscheme*: The node weighting scheme which decides the weight of each node.
+    - *weightingscheme*: The weighting scheme which decides the weight of each match to a CU.
 Acceptable values: sum, average, max.
 - Vectorization: The *method* determines the methodology used when contructing the phrase vectors.
 Implemented values: wtmf, glove.
 - Segmentation:
     - *method*: Describes which method for sentence decomposition is used.
 Implemented values: abcd, dcp (recommended)